keatonb/keatonb.github.io/_posts/2018-01-13-superpyquist.md

 permalink: /archivers/pyquist
 ---

 My collaborators and I recently published a paper in which we determined frequencies of stellar oscillations that were severely undersampled in time series data.
 That paper, [*Destroying Aliases from the Ground and Space: Super-Nyquist ZZ Cetis in K2 Long Cadence Data*](http://adsabs.harvard.edu/abs/2017ApJ...851...24B), thoroughly explores the ways that observational sampling affects the signatures of stellar pulsations, but I thought it might be useful to lay out some of the basic ideas and tools behind this type of analysis (including a python module: [pyquist](https://github.com/keatonb/pyquist)).
-My [main website](http://www2.mps.mpg.de/homes/bell/research.html) has a very short summary of the science, if you're interested.

 The signal processing problem of Nyquist aliasing is well demonstrated by film.
 Video is regularly sampled time series data.
 Have you ever noticed a rapidly rotating object, such as an aircraft propeller, appearing to rotate slowly or backwards, or to even stand still in a movie?
 It sure can look strange!